The-Renee-Project/junkyard-edtech/graphs/opencl/README.md

   </tr>
 </table>

-These were run on the Google Pixel Fold.
+These were run on the Google Pixel Fold and a server with an NVIDIA GTX 1080 Ti.

 ### Benchmark References